List of ancient Celtic peoples and tribes: Continental Celts

 Continental Celts were the Celtic peoples that inhabited mainland Europe and Anatolia (also known as Asia Minor).
-In the 3rd and 2nd centuries BC, Celts inhabited a large part of mainland Western Europe and large parts of Western Southern Europe (Iberian Peninsula), southern Central Europe and some regions of the Balkans and Anatolia.
-They were most of the population in Gallia, today's France, Switzerland, possibly Belgica – far Northern France, Belgium and far Southern Netherlands, large parts of Hispania, i.e. Iberian Peninsula – Spain and Portugal, in the northern, central and western regions; southern Central Europe – upper Danube basin and neighbouring regions, large parts of the middle Danube basin and the inland region of Central Asia Minor or Anatolia.
-They lived in these many regions forming a large arc stretching across from Iberia in the west to the Balkans and Anatolia in the east.
+In the 3rd and 2nd centuries BC, Celts inhabited large parts of mainland Western Europe and Southern Europe (such as the Iberian Peninsula), parts of southern Central Europe, and some regions of the Balkans and Anatolia.
+They represented most of the population of Gallia (modern France and Switzerland) possibly Belgica (far Northern France, Belgium and the far Southern Netherlands), and large parts of Hispania (Spain and Portugal, especially in the northern, central and western regions), and also inhabited southern Central Europe, particularly the upper Danube basin and neighbouring regions, large parts of the middle Danube basin, and the inland region of Central Anatolia.
+Their populations thus inhabited a large geographic area stretching from Iberia in the west to the Balkans and Anatolia in the east.

 Many of the populations from these regions were called Celts by ancient authors.
 They are thought to have spoken Gaulish (P-Celtic type), Lepontic (P-Celtic type), Hispano-Celtic (Celtiberian and Western Hispano-Celtic or Gallaecian) (Q-Celtic type), Eastern Celtic or Noric (unknown type).
 P-Celtic type languages are more innovative (*kʷ > p) while Q-Celtic type languages are more conservative.
-However, it is not fully known if this grouping of peoples, such as their languages, is a genealogical one (phylogenetic), based on kinship, or if it is a simple geographically based group.
-Classical Antiquity authors did not describe the peoples and tribes of the British Islands as “Celts” or “Galli” but by the name “Britons”.
-They only used the name “Celts” or “Galli” for the peoples and tribes of mainland Europe.
+However, it is not fully known if this grouping of peoples, such as their languages, is a genealogical one (phylogenetic), based on kinship, or if it is a simple geographically defined group.
+Many writers of classical antiquity did not describe the peoples and tribes of the British Islands as "Celts" or "Galli" but by the name "Britons", and reserved "Celts" or "Galli" for the peoples and tribes of mainland Europe.